kpunith8/Links-and-Tutorials/NodeJS/nodejs-tutorials.md

 ### Publish npm package to npm registry

-- First add the user in command line `npm adduser`, once user created publish the package using `npm publish`, make sure `private` property is removed in the  `package.json`
+- First add the user in command line `npm adduser`, once the user created publish the package using `npm publish`, make sure `private` property is removed in the  `package.json`

 ## Advanced nodeJS: Samer Buna